vtex-apps/store-sitemap/docs/README.md

 # Store Sitemap

-The Store Sitemap app is responsible for automatically generating a `sitemap.xml` file of your VTEX IO Store.
+The Store Sitemap app is responsible for automatically generating a `sitemap.xml` file of your store website.

 One of our app’s important SEO features for cross-border stores is handling route internationalization.
 This guarantees that each route has its alternate link for the supported locale binding.